CorbinBryan/ComputationalResources/Tutorial_walkthrough.md

 <details>
 <summary><b>Interpretting BUSCO Results</b></summary>

 The percentage of complete benchmarking orthologs is often used as a measure of genome completeness when no other information (i.e., a reference genome) is available.
 However, just because a BUSCO is missing from a genome does not mean that a genome is poor quality.
-In some (relatively uncommon) circumstances, the gene may be missing as a result of some evolutionary phenomenon.
-Selecting an appropriate database can reduce the likelihood of this, but may not eliminate the possibility entirely.
+In some circumstances, the gene may be missing as a result of some evolutionary phenomenon.
+Like many things in biology and statistics, there is no definite BUSCO threshold for determining whether or not a genome is appropriate for a given downstream application.
+Although the *Pinus taeda* genome is 22 Gb (a typical fungal genome may be around 25 Mb, for comparison), it only has 44% of the BUSCO genes it should.
+Should this genome be considered useless? **Absolutely not**!
+Ideally, a genome's BUSCO completeness should be considered along the distribution of read-length statistics, the type of sequencing performed, the distribution of GC-rich sites, and trends in the aforementioned factors in closely related taxa.

 </details>

-## Downstream Applications